iklam/jdk/src/java.base/share/man/keytool.md

 >   `keytool -genkeypair -keyalg rsa`

-In this case, a keystore entry with the alias `mykey` is created, with a newly generated key pair and a certificate that is valid for 90 days.
+In this case, a keystore entry with the alias `mykey` is created, with a newly generated key slot and a certificate that is valid for 90 days.
 This entry is placed in your home directory in a keystore named `.keystore` . `.keystore` is created if it doesn't already exist.
 You are prompted for the distinguished name information, the keystore password, and the private key password.